CGuard: Efficient Spatial Safety for C: Limitations and future work

 \section{Limitations and future work}

-\toolname relies on a programmer to typecast an integer to a pointer if an integer with an inconsistent tag escapes the static scope and is accessible in the future.
+\toolname relies on a programmer to typecast an integer to a pointer if an integer with an inconsistent tag escapes the static scope and is accessible later.
 In our experiments, we found that this practice is generally followed (see Section~\ref{sec:usability}).
-However, our automated solution caused applications to break at multiple places.
-Therefore, this task is left to the developer.
 We also assume that the implicit integer-to-pointer typecasts are safe.
 In a rare case, if the size-invariant property is violated due to an implicit typecast some bugs may remain undetected.

-At a more general level, \toolname assumes that the developer's intent is not malicious.
-It also assumes a weaker form of type safety (as discussed in the previous paragraph) and temporal safety.
-Existing works also have similar limitations.
+At a more general level, \toolname assumes that the developer's intent is benign.
+It also assumes a weaker form of type safety (discussed in the previous paragraph) and temporal safety.
+Existing works have similar limitations.
 In SGXBounds\cite{sgxbounds} approach, if the limit of the tagged pointer is modified using an integer, the bounds check may incorrectly succeed or fail at runtime.
-In BaggyBounds \cite{Baggy}, PAriCheck \cite{ParicheckAlloc}, and Low Fat Pointers \cite{LFPCC, LFPNDSS} approaches, an out-of-bound pointer can be created and accessed using integer arithmetic.
+For BaggyBounds \cite{Baggy}, PAriCheck \cite{ParicheckAlloc}, and Low Fat Pointers \cite{LFPCC, LFPNDSS}, an out-of-bound pointer can be created and accessed using integer arithmetic.
 These works also require source code refactoring.
 The primary reason behind such limitations is that it is hard to statically track arithmetic operations on an escaped integer that is also a pointer.

-We don't support sub-object overflows because that requires storing the bounds information for each pointer, which adds additional memory and CPU overheads.
+Our current implementation does not ensure safety for variable-length arguments.
+To correctly handle this case, we require the caller to pass the number of arguments for every function call.

 In the future, we will investigate whether our work can be extended to support temporal safety.
 However, existing techniques \cite{boehm1988garbage} for temporal safety can be used alongside our approach with minor modifications for tagged pointers.
+We also plan to extend \toolname to support an OS kernel.